 In the past she has worked as an in-house foreign editor, investigations editor, news editor, political reporter, news and features writer for leading national titles.

 Karen is currently covering the Iberian peninsula and also undertakes special projects further afield.
 She is interested in collaborative journalistic projects particularly in relation to Covid 19.

 Passionate about human rights, freedom of speech and gender equality, she also has a special interest in children affected by conflict and migration.
 She has a global mindset, and speaks Spanish and Portuguese.

 Karen was born in London to Irish parents who were economic migrants from 1950s Ireland.

 Karen’s first job as a journalist was for the Edinburgh Evening News (EEN) in Scotland.
 As a cub reporter, her dogged reporting contributed to the setting up of a public enquiry into the controversial Scottish Parliament building project.

-Karen is the creator, producer and host of the Stolen Goodbyes Podcast.
-This is a global podcast based on interviews with people around the world who lost loved ones to Covid 19 and had no chance to say goodbye.
+Karen is the creator, producer and host of the award winning Stolen Goodbyes Podcast.
+This is a global podcast based on interviews with people around the world who lost loved ones to Covid 19 without warning or goodbye.